diovisgood/diovisgood.github.io/_posts/2022-06-20-text-embeddings.md

 This is "yet another explanation of text embeddings for beginners".

-Sometimes I have to explain potential clients the concept of text embeddings.
+Sometimes I have to explain potential clients the concept of **text embeddings**.
 That is why I have created this article.

 The task of comparing texts often arises in many areas.
 Just a few examples: